 Will it be a California Burger an artichoke?

 - Potato Salad

 How about spreading it on your favorite breakfast sandwich…

 like a hard-boiled egg sandwich, a great go-to sandwich with bacon is yummy.
 Add some mustard to it and you’re all set.

 oh the choices!

 I most often use three egg yolks as I like the taste (2 egg yolk work as well) but you can use both egg yolk and egg white if you need more mayo and are short on eggs.

-and salt.
 Salt really brings the sauce together and balances the sweet and tanginess.
 You can adjust the salt to your taste.